coenttb/swift-html/Sources/HTML/Documentation.docc/Articles/HTMLBuilder.md

 ## Conclusion

-The @HTMLBuilder attribute is what makes swift-html feel natural and SwiftUI-like.
+The @HTML.Builder attribute is what makes swift-html feel natural and SwiftUI-like.
 It enables:

 - Clean, declarative syntax
 - Seamless integration of Swift control flow